AlejandraTM/R-LadiesMorelia-Plots/README.md

 </p>
 </div>

 🧬 A plots example of a horror database using ggplot2.
-The espanish version of the R-Ladies Paris workshop  https://github.com/tashapiro/horror-movies
+The espanish version of the [R-Ladies Paris workshop.](https://github.com/tashapiro/horror-movies)